ome/infrastructure/ansible/server-state-playbooks/README.md

 These playbooks encapsulate the running of various production servers run by the OME team.
-The initial template for these playbooks are now contained in:
+The initial template for these playbooks is now contained in:

   https://github.com/openmicroscopy/ansible-public-omero-example